Skip to content

 Benefits of a LOSS Team

 LOSS Teams support suicide survivors by providing emotional guidance and resources and reducing isolation.
-Postvention (support after a suicide) is considered a preventive measure because it helps lower the risk of additional suicides, offering survivors the support they need and preventing further trauma.
+Postvention is considered a preventive measure because it helps lower the risk of additional suicides, offering survivors the support they need and preventing further trauma.

 Volunteer Requirements: